Learning Journey

 2025

-First production web app deployments
+First production web apps

 Event-driven AI automation

-Engineering on a developing-country budget
+Engineering on a budget

 2026